flying-sheep/rust-rst/README.rst

 Inspiration
 -----------
 The design was inspired by the comrak_ Markdown parser library.
-The rST grammar was adapted from peg-rst_
+The rST grammar was inspired by peg-rst_

 .. _comrak: https://github.com/kivikakk/comrak
 .. _peg-rst: https://github.com/hhatto/peg-rst